 The contest is free to enter, and some amazing prizes are up for grabs for those not already working in the industry.
-A bunch of local companies, acting as founders and sponsors, covered all the costs of the venue, food and drinks, and having the event at Spacecubed in the heart of Perth’s CBD as well as at ECU in Joondalup made it really accessible for all.
-First prize winners scooped up conference tickets, professional training courses, penetration testing kits, and hardware bundles including a massive new monitor.
-Runners up got a few of the prizes awarded for first place, along with an excellent set of lockpicks from local specialist retailer, PickPals.
+A bunch of local companies, acting as founders and sponsors, covered all the costs of the venue, food and drinks.
+Having the event at Spacecubed in the heart of Perth’s CBD as well as at ECU in Joondalup made it really accessible for all.
+First-prize winners scooped up conference tickets, professional training courses, penetration testing kits, and hardware bundles including a massive new monitor.
+Runners up got a few of the prizes awarded for first place, along with an excellent set of lockpicks from a local specialist retailer, PickPals.

-This year’s WACTF 2020 awards ceremony kicked off at Palace Cinemas Raine Square on the 16th December, opened by Mr. Chris Tallentire MLA, Member for Thornlie, and Parliamentary Secretary to the Minister for Water; Forestry; Innovation and ICT; Science; Youth.
-The night’s festivities included awards and calls out to all the winners, recognition of the sponsors and volunteers, followed by the screening of the iconic movie, Hacker, from 1995.
+This year’s WACTF 2020 awards ceremony kicked off at Palace Cinemas Raine Square on the 16th of December.
+It was opened by Chris Tallentire MLA, Member for Thornlie, and Parliamentary Secretary to the Minister for Water; Forestry; Innovation and ICT; Science; Youth.
+The night’s festivities included awards and callouts to all the winners, recognition of the sponsors and volunteers, followed by the screening of the iconic movie, Hacker, from 1995.

 A huge congratulations to all the winners and everyone who took part.
 These events are all about having fun and learning new skills while networking with a great bunch of people in the WA security community.
 Who knows, you might even meet your future colleagues as you start out on an exciting career path.

 If you missed WACTF 2020, don’t worry, it’ll be back next year.
 For more information on WACTF, check out their website or follow #hacktheplanet on Twitter.
-If you are interested in learning more about CTF contests and how you should prepare, there are some great resources listed on the WACTF website, but if you are a total newcomer and have no idea how to even set up your laptop to get started, local expert Ryan Leyshon from Warnbro Community High School created the following guide.
+If you are interested in learning more about CTF contests and how you should prepare, there are some great resources listed on the WACTF website.
+If you’re a total newcomer and have no idea how to even set up your laptop to get started, local expert Ryan Leyshon from Warnbro Community High School created this handy guide.

 Lastly, kudos to the founders and sponsors: Trustwave, Kinetic IT, Bankwest, Murdoch University, Spacecubed, AustCyber, WA Government, and CyberCX, and with additional contributions from BSides Perth, PentesterLab, Wahckon, ECU, and Offensive Security.